Township (New Jersey)

 A township, in the context of New Jersey local government, refers to one of five types and one of eleven forms of municipal government.
 As a political entity, a township in New Jersey is a full-fledged municipality, on par with any town, city, borough, or village.
 They collect property taxes and provide services such as maintaining roads, garbage collection, water, sewer, schools, police and fire protection.
-The Township form of local government is used by 27% of New Jersey municipalities; however, slightly over 50% of the state's population resides within them.
+The township form of local government is used by 27% of New Jersey municipalities; however, slightly over 50% of the state's population resides within them.

 Townships in New Jersey differ from townships elsewhere in the United States.
 In many states, townships can be an intermediate form of government, between county government and municipalities that are subordinate parts of the township, with different government responsibilities allocated at each level.
 In New Jersey, there are no subordinate municipalities located within a township, as townships are equivalent to all other forms of local municipalities.

 Municipalities in New Jersey may be classified into one of five types, of which townships are one.
 Townships may retain the township form of government, or adopt one of the modern forms of government, which are not restricted to a particular type of municipality.
 In New Jersey, a municipality's name (such as X Township) is not necessarily an indication of its form of government.

-In New Jersey, the township form of government consists of a three to five member township committee usually elected at-large in partisan elections.
+In New Jersey, the township form of government consists of a three to five-member township committee usually elected at-large in partisan elections.
 At its organization meeting, held after an election, the committee selects one of its elected members to serve as mayor and preside at meetings.
 The other members of the township committee serve as commissioners of various township departments, overseeing the work of those areas along with overall legislative issues.
 Some mayors in this form of government also oversee specific departments.
 The mayor in this form of government is primarily ceremonial and has the same power as other township committee members.
 The mayor does hold the powers vested in all mayors under state law.
 One township committee member is elected deputy mayor each year.
-Some towns with this form of government rotate the mayor's office each year, while others elect the same mayor for 2–3 years in a row.
+Some towns with this form of government rotate the mayor's office each year, while others elect the same mayor for 2–3 consecutive years.
+Out of the 240 townships in the state, the township form of government is used by 140.
 On road signs, township is often abbreviated TWP or Twp.
 Some official documents abbreviate it as "Twsp."